tomoe-mami/weechat-scripts/urlselect/README.md

 `${index}`, `${nick}`, and `${message}`.
 They will be replaced by their actual values from the currently selected URL.

-For example, to bind Alt-3 to view the raw content of a URL inside Weechat you can use:
+For example, to bind Alt-v to view the raw content of a URL inside Weechat you can use:

-    /urlselect bind 3 /exec -noln -nf url:${url}
+    /urlselect bind v /exec -noln -nf url:${url}

 To remove a custom command, simply unbind its key: